Teen Book Reviews

 The library invites Chatham teens and tweens to write honest book reviews in exchange for credit for volunteer hours!
 Find the guidelines below:

-- All reviews must be of books selected from the library’s YA section.
+- All reviews must be of books selected from the library’s YA or Adult sections.
 Books must be read in their entirety.

 - Books must be age and reading-level appropriate for the teen/tween submitting the review.